 As you can imagine, the feedback document is often 12-15 pages.
 The feedback document is confidential and the employer will not have access to it.
-However, here are some examples of what the feedback might show:
+Here are some examples of feedback I've obtained during interviews:

 AGGRESSIVE COMMUNICATION

 - He sends darts all the time to where I was fumbling over my words like crazy because of him - I felt like I was in an abusive relationship you know, they care and they're nice, and then they are "boom" and they freak out - I've had 15 managers in my career and he's one of the worst he has no people skills or management skills